ericpan64/ericpan64.github.io/app/static/writing/essays/2025-3_TheDao-CoFounderDating.md

   4. Fame -- specifically for recognition, the "aura" of being an entrepreneur
   5. Lifestyle -- specifically for personal lifestyle
 - When things are "great" and zero conflict: everyone wants to keep everything (duh)
-- When things are "real" and non-zero conflict: _pick one_ to keep and actively act on, _pick one more_ to watch
+- When things are "real" and non-zero conflict: _pick one_ to keep and actively act on, _pick one more_ to watch.
+Need to prioritize
 - You can have everything, just not at once
   - It's not humanly possible to do more than one thing at a time by defining the unit of time -- just not possible.
 Some people might say that's "cheating", but hey, thanks for making it this far lol.
 Many things might happen at once, though for human action, our brains can only do one thing at a time (albeit some might get good at switching real fast, a la async compute patterns)
 - Absolutely ok for people to have different priorities.
 Just helps a lot when they align (definitely top 1, good if top 2).